The following procedures are typical of the investment casting process.

 Remaining gate protrusions on the investment castings are removed by belt grinding.

-The finished investment casting parts are now ready for heat treating and shipping to customer.
+The investment casting process is now complete.
+Finished investment casting parts are now ready for heat treating and shipping to customer.